iwasz/oledgui/README.md

   * [x] Resolve TODOs in radio and group (about this ID template argument)
     * [x] Radio class has an argument called ID but it is not used!
 It's ignored in favor of automatically assigned one (starting from 0).
 There's a branch which removes this arg, but I don't regard this approach as good.
 Try to fix the ID arg.
   * [x] Make radioGroup and combo APIS simmilar.
-  * [ ] callbacks and / or references - for all widgets that have input.
+  * [x] callbacks and / or references - for all widgets that have input.
   * [x] Combo box accepts only `const char *` instead of templatized `c::string` concept.
   * [ ] Styling (external template class impacting various aspects of the output)
   * [ ] AND / OR Widget parameters dictating the looks.
-  * [ ] Test the api for potetntial user mistakes.
+  * [ ] (duplicate) Test the api for potetntial user mistakes.
 Aren't compiler error messages too long?
 If yes, fix so they are shorter (concepts as soon ass possible).
 * [x] bug: empty line after nested container
 * [x] A window.
 Like ncurses window (i.e. area).
 It has to have its own coordinate system and focusCounter.
 It should overlay what was previously displayed (easy and concise)
   * [x] Dialog